A Not Very Expert Witness

-Back in the 1990s, travelling in the CIS, nervous of speaking in public, it was assumed that anyone from the UK was a visiting ambassador from the West.
-On one occasion, in Kiev, my host, a newly minted oil baron, who had recently paid to gold-leaf the onion-dome of the Orthodox church next to his office, asked me to speak.
+On another occasion, back in the 1990s travelling in the CIS, and nervous of public speaking, it was assumed that anyone from the UK was a visiting ambassador from the West.
+In Kiev, my host, a newly minted oil baron, who had recently paid to gold-leaf the onion-dome of the Orthodox church opposite his office, asked me to speak.
 In the audience was the gun-toting bishop, whose weapon could be plainly seen in its holster.
 Amazingly, he didn’t shoot me.

-Although I have traded in minor metals for a number of years, rare earths was not a particular speciality.
-Most minor metal people, possibly rightly, disdained the subject, unable to fathom how it would be possible to trade something in which China alone held such a dominant position.
-We were one of them.
+Although I had indeed traded rare earths, it was not a particular speciality.
+Most minor metal people of my generation, possibly rightly, disdained the subject, unable to fathom how it would be possible to trade something in which China alone held such a dominant position.

-But then along came 2008, and out of a clear blue sky the National Academy of Sciences in Washington issued a report entitled Minerals, Critical Minerals, and the U.S. Economy which included the infamous phrase – ‘the United States is essentially 100% dependent on imported Rare Earths’.
-From this moment, the rare earth ball started rolling, and the rare earth bubble began taking in oxygen.
+But then along came 2008, and out of a clear blue sky the National Academy of Sciences in Washington issued a report entitled Minerals, Critical Minerals, and the U.S. Economy which included the message that the United States was dependent on China for most of its Rare Earths needs.
+From that moment, the rare earth ball started rolling, and the rare earth bubble began taking in oxygen.